San Antonio Assault Defense Attorneys

 There are many penalties an assault conviction.
 While simple assault is generally charged as a misdemeanor, with up to one year in jail and $500 to $4,000 in fines depending on the severity of the crime, the circumstances of the arrest, and the alleged evidence against you.
 Felony assault may lead to a conviction of up to 10 years in prison and require you to pay up to $10,000 in fines.

 There are also the social tolls to think of: A person convicted for assault may lose custody of their children, their jobs, and their reputation.
 The stain of a criminal conviction on your record may haunt you long into the future, showing up on background checks when you seek loans, housing, new employment, or professional licenses.
-At The Law Office of Krause & Dailey, PLLC our mantra is “we start with dismissal,” meaning we will work hard to fight for you in and our of court.
+At the Krause Law Firm our mantra is “we start with dismissal,” meaning we will work hard to fight for you in and our of court.
 Whether you require the might of a sledgehammer or the precision of a scalpel to face the charges against you, our team can work with you to devise a personalized and creative defense solution.

 The Passion, Knowledge, Empathy & Know-How You Need

-To avoid the potentially terrible consequences of an assault conviction and have the best possible chance of facing the justice system and coming out the other side, get in touch with our attorneys at The Law Office of Krause & Dailey, PLLC.
+To avoid the potentially terrible consequences of an assault conviction and have the best possible chance of facing the justice system and coming out the other side, get in touch with our attorneys at the Krause Law Firm.
 We are passionate about what we do and work hard for our clients, no matter how serious the charge.

 Call us today at (210) 361-1112 to find new hope with the powerful defense solutions of our skilled attorneys.
 We offer same-day appointments when available and your initial consultation is free.